hule123/https-github.com-bczhangbczhang/README.md

 cd $DIR/MNIST_demo
 bash ./scripts/Train_MNIST.sh
 ```
+To run the pytorch branch, please refer to [this branch](https://github.com/bczhangbczhang/Gabor-Convolutional-Networks/tree/pytorch).

-#The experimental results of the comparison algorithm are directly quoted from the corresponding papers.
+The experimental results of the comparison algorithm are directly quoted from the corresponding papers.

-#Acknowledgement
+## Acknowledgement
 This demo is partially based on the code of Orientation Response Networks(ORN,`http://zhouyanzhao.github.io/ORN/`)
 If you use this demo please cite our paper and ORN.

-#bibtex:
+## Bibtex

 @article{GaborCNNs, title={Gabor Convolutional Networks}, author={Luan, Shangzhen and chen, chen and Zhang,  Baochang*   and han, jungong and Liu, Jianzhuang}, year={2018}, IEEE Trans.
 Image processing.  }